 The National Colonial Farm is a historic farm museum established by the Accokeek Foundation in 1958.
-The farm demonstrates 18th century agriculture by preserving rare breed of animals and crops.
-Structures located within the farm site are open to the public and include a circa 1770 farm dwelling, an 18th century tobacco barn, and an out-kitchen.
+The farm demonstrates 18th-century agriculture by preserving rare breeds of animals and crops.
+Structures located within the farm site are open to the public and include a circa 1770 farm dwelling, an 18th-century tobacco barn, and an out-kitchen.

 The kitchen garden features 18th-century varieties of herbs, flowers, and vegetables.
 Historic varieties of field crops such as “Orinoco” tobacco, “Virginia Gourdseed” corn are grown and cultivated for seed.
 The National Colonial Farm is a recognized leader in the field of historic plant preservation.